The category of a partitioned fan: Applications to the -cluster morphism category

 Therefore any properties of the poset $\tors A$ apply to the fan poset $(\Sigma(A), \leq_{\tors A})$, in particular it is a polygonal completely semi-distributive lattice \cite{DIRRT2017}.
-We conclude the study of the fan-structure by showing that $g$-vectors determine $\tau$-rigid pairs, giving a new proof of \cite[Thm.
+We conclude the study of the fan structure by showing that $g$-vectors determine $\tau$-rigid pairs, giving a new proof of \cite[Thm.
 6.5]{DIJ2019}.

 \begin{thm} Let $(M,P)$ and $(M',P')$ be $\tau$-rigid pairs such that $g \coloneqq g^{(M,P)}= g^{(M',P')}$.
 Then $M \cong M'$ and $P \cong P'$. \end{thm} \begin{proof} We repeatedly reduce the problem to the largest basic direct summands and show that they coincide.
 Write $M \cong B_1^M \oplus M_1$, where $B_1^M$ is a basic direct summand of $M$ such that $\add B_1^M = \add M$.
 Similarly, write $M' \cong B_1^{M'} \oplus M_1'$, such that $B_1^{M'}$ is basic and $\add B_1^{M'} = \add M'$.
 In the same way, write $P \cong Q_1^P \oplus P_1$ and $P' \cong Q_1^{P'} \oplus P_1'$ with $Q_1^P$ and $Q_1^{P'}$ largest basic direct summands. \cref{lem:largestbasicsummand} implies $\Ccal_{(B_1^M, Q_1^P)}= \Ccal_{(M,P)}$ and $\Ccal_{(B_1^{M'}, Q_1^{P'})} = \Ccal_{(M',P')}$.
 Since $g$ is contained in the intersection of these cones, \cref{lem:mainlem} implies that $B_1^M \cong B_1^{M'}$ and $Q_1^P \cong Q_1^{P'}$.
 We repeat the process with $g_1 \coloneqq g - g^{(B_1^M, Q_1^P)}$ and the $\tau$-rigid pairs $(M_1, P_1)$ and $(M_1', P_1')$.
 Since the modules are finitely generated, eventually $M \cong M'$ and $P \cong P'$. \end{proof}